-With all that build up for this species of radiant splendor and strength and intelligence, just imagine my additional puzzlement when, after spending time with one for a while, she revealed herself to be just another goofy weirdo like me.
-Smarter, of course, but just as human.
+So with all that build up for this species of radiant splendor and strength and intelligence, and all that jazz, just imagine my additional puzzlement when, after spending time with one for a while, she revealed herself to be just another goofy weirdo like me.
+Smarter, of course, prettier, you bet, but just as human.
 We spent a lot of time together playing husband and wife at day care.
 We slept together at nap time (in the same room at least).
-We did all that kissy stuff.
-Heck, we even spent many a romantic afternoon together: lunchtime at the plastic table with our square pizza, summer days poking at anthills at the big old tree, maybe followed by a movie.
-You know, the normal stuff.
+We did all that kissy stuff, and got in trouble for it.
+Heck, we even spent many a romantic afternoon together: lunchtime at the plastic table with our square pizza, summer days poking at anthills at the big old tree, rearranging their dirt "towns," maybe followed by a movie.
+You know, the normal girlfriend/boyfriend stuff.

 She was six ... but don't get the wrong idea!
 I was around five or six too, and our playtime courtship developed over many months at my daycare into the all-out genuine relationship that it was.
 We watched the clouds and picked out the shapes, "Ooh, a butterfly!"
 "Ooh, a dolphin!"
-She lied through her teeth and I believed her--about how on her trip to Disneyland she'd been turned into a frog by a magician--about how she'd reached outside the airplane and tasted one of those clouds (yes, they do taste like cotton candy!).
+She lied through her teeth and I believed her... about how on her trip to Disneyland she'd been turned into a frog by a magician, about how she'd reached outside the airplane and tasted one of those clouds (yes, she confirmed they did taste like cotton candy!).
 We played house in the plastic house, she'd get all mad when I wasn't home at a decent hour.
-I'd tell her how I got all backed up at the office and decided to go blow a few minutes at the sandbox... you know, the typical stuff.
+I'd tell her how I got all backed up at the plastic pool office and had decided to go blow a few minutes at the sandbox... you know, the typical husband/wife stuff.

 So Kim, just to let you know, if you're not taken yet, I'm still available. (wink)